 Pronunciation: Mar-ta No-vitz-ka (she/her)

 Marta joined SOS-UK as a Project Manager in October 2021.
-She is based in Sheffield and works on our education programmes and advocacy with institutions across the country, and supports our student-led Teach the Future campaign.
+She is based in Sheffield and has worked across various projects since starting, but currently focuses on our education programmes and advocacy with institutions across the country, and supports our student-led Teach the Future campaign.

 Marta graduated with an MBiolSci in Biology from the University of Sheffield, having done her masters project on sustainable soil management in agriculture.
 While at Sheffield, she campaigned for and represented the student voice on sustainability matters within the Students' Union and across the wider University in a number of roles.
 Among others, her work has led to Sheffield University switching to a truly renewable electricity supplier (through the Clean Energy Switch campaign), the Students' Union boycotting fast fashion companies, and introducing a Welfare & Sustainability sabbatical officer position.
 Upon graduating, she joined a university department as an Education for Sustainable Development intern, producing subject-specific staff guidance for embedding ESD across all modules and teaching activities.